dustsigns/lecture-demos/content-based_image_retrieval/quantization_readme.md

 ------------

 * **Crash on exit** (*OpenCV* or *VTK* bug): The demonstration crashes with a segmentation fault on exit, i.e., when both windows are closed (see [*OpenCV* issue #9390](https://github.com/opencv/opencv/issues/9390)).
-* **Slow drawing speed**: Setting the number of elements to 5 or more results in significant delays for the initial rendering of the cube as well as for all subsequent renderings after rotating the cube by adjusting the camera.
+* **Correct camera position**: The initial camera position is such that the cube only becomes visible after zooming out a number of times.
+It must be offset so that the camera position is in the center-front of the cube's frontal side. *Note: Code to fix this exists, but is commented as applying it disables zooming due to an *OpenCV* bug (see [*OpenCV* issue #9575](https://github.com/opencv/opencv/issues/9575)).*

 Missing features
 ----------------